Men harass, threaten Nevada governor and first lady at Vegas restaurant - NewsBreak

 The self-described “patriot” leveled a profanity-laced tirade at Sisolak – who he calls a “punk” and a “new world traitor” – that appeared to largely center around the COVID-19 pandemic.

 He repeatedly asked Sisolak where his security detail was and why he was out in public without it.
-At one point, the man says Sisolak is “in trouble.”No bail set for man accused of killing boy, hiding body in freezer
+At one point, the man says Sisolak is “in trouble.”Ukrainian defenders who told Russian warship to ‘Go f— yourself’ survived

 As a second man joins in taunting Sisolak, the governor decides to leave the restaurant with his wife.